ui/stamps-api-docs/source/klg_api.rst

-token              Yes         Authentication string user               Yes         A string indicating legacy member's ID, mobile number or email merchant_id        Yes         Merchant ID the legacy member is associated with passkey            Yes         Legacy member's PIN with_passkey       Yes         Boolean, whether to check legacy member PIN or not bonus_stamps       No          Integer, bonus points given to target user's membership new_password       Yes         User password
+token              Yes         Authentication string user               Yes         A string indicating legacy member's ID, mobile number or email merchant_id        Yes         Merchant ID the legacy member is associated with passkey            No          Legacy member's PIN, required when `with_passkey` is true with_passkey       Yes         Boolean, whether to check legacy member PIN or not bonus_stamps       No          Integer, bonus points given to target user's membership new_password       Yes         User password